Lasso63/QiskitMaze2021/README.md

 # Qiskit Hackathon Europe

 ## Project
+This repository was used during a hackathon around quantum computing organized in 2021 by Qiskit.
+Unfortunately we have not been selected for the next step, so we have not coded anything.

 Quantum algorithm that will be able to solve a maze and try to get better results than a classic AI.

 ## The Pitch